-Donor Alliance does not offer counseling services, but we can provide you with information and tools to help find grief support for you or someone in your family.
+If you are looking for support in your grief, Donor Alliance can provide you with information and tools to help find grief support for you or someone in your family.
 The information listed below is meant to give you a starting point and is not a recommendation for the organizations, individuals or promotions you may encounter.
 Unless specifically noted, all services are available nationally.

-If you would like specific information about resources and support in your area, please complete this form, or contact the Aftercare Coordinator at:
+If you would like specific information about resources and support in your area, please complete this form, or contact the Aftercare Team.

 As a Donor Alliance donor family, you have access to a library of free grief support webinars, both live and previously recorded.
 Topics include everything from navigating grief and parenting while grieving to creative expression for coping with loss, managing holidays and special days, and more.